A Blue Ridge Parkway Inn

 - If a guided horseback ride along mountain trails sounds appealing, then plan a trip to Sandy Bottom Trail Rides

-Staying in a mountain lodge provides a retreat from the hectic pace of life.
-Just off the Blue Ridge Parkway — at the Elk Mountain Scenic Highway/Ox Creek Road turn-off by mile marker 376 — the Sourwood Inn lays the Appalachian Mountains at your feet.
+Staying in an upscale mountain lodge provides a retreat from the hectic pace of life.
+Just off the Blue Ridge Parkway at the Elk Mountain Scenic Highway/Ox Creek Road turn-off by mile marker 376 is the entrance to the Sourwood Inn. lays the Appalachian Mountains at your feet.
 Whether you want to go off to explore or lounge with a cup of tea, you’ll know that your place among the trees is reserved especially for you.

-When you stay at the Sourwood Inn, with its elegance and comfort, you may not want to go anywhere else.
+When you stay at the Sourwood Inn, where fine lodging is in the details, you may not want to go anywhere else.
 The hours slide by leisurely when all you’re called to do is rock in a chair on the porch and read a new book with the Blue Ridge Mountains a scenic backdrop.
 If it’s downtime you crave, you’ll find it at this Blue Ridge Parkway bed and breakfast.
 Every moment you spend on the grounds rejuvenates and energizes you.